jenkinsci/docker-custom-build-environment-plugin/README.md

 ## Advanced options

-CloudBees Docker Custom Build Environment integrates with [Docker-commons](https://plugins.jenkins.io/docker-commons/) plugin so you can define the docker cli executable to be used to interact with Docker daemon, as well as select TLS credentials to be used to access a secured infrastructure (which is highly recommended)
+Docker Custom Build Environment plugin integrates with [Docker-commons](https://plugins.jenkins.io/docker-commons/) plugin so you can define the docker cli executable to be used to interact with Docker daemon, as well as select TLS credentials to be used to access a secured infrastructure (which is highly recommended)

 ![Advanced Options](docs/images/Capture_d’écran_2015-08-11_à_14.28.31.png)